Tracing the Footprints

 Resistance and Independence Movements

-2. Throughout the colonial period, various movements emerged to challenge colonial authority, ranging from armed uprisings and nationalist movements to intellectual and cultural revivals.
+2. During the colonial period, various movements emerged to challenge colonial authority, ranging from armed uprisings and nationalist movements to intellectual and cultural revivals.

 3. Leaders such as Kwame Nkrumah, Jomo Kenyatta, and Nelson Mandela galvanized anti-colonial struggles, ultimately paving the way for independence and self-determination.